Daily Reflection with Fr. Tomas Del Valle-Reyes

 "Darling, what do you see?"
 "Carrots, eggs,

-and coffee,"
+and coffee," she replied.

 He brought her closer and asked her to feel the carrots.

-She did and noted that they were soft
+She did and noted that they were soft.

 He then asked her to take an egg and break it.